 Crisis intervention is the type needed when the luxury of time is not an option.
 Sometimes the issues could be at a crucial stage where the person could soon be in a life-threatening situation, and immediate action is needed.

-This type could be fast, stressful, and could include the use of force in some instances, as the situation might make such things necessary.
+This type could be fast and stressful and include the use of force in some instances, as the situation might make such things necessary.

 Interventions Can Be Addressed at Illinois Recovery Center

-There are several different types of interventions for addiction, whether that is alcohol, opioid, prescription drug addiction, or heroin addiction.
+There are several types of addiction interventions, including alcohol, opioid, prescription drug, or heroin addiction.
 Depending on the type of intervention and the amount of preparation put into the process, the result can be great or disastrous.
-To learn more about the programs we offer and why drug intervention is needed, contact us today.
+Contact us today to learn more about our programs and why drug intervention is needed.